Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/README.md

 ## Link to the end-to-end walkthrough in GitHub

-Ths public GitHub repository for this tutorial containing step by step instructions:
+Ths public GitHub repository for this sample containing step by step instructions:
 [https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction/blob/master/docs/deliverable_docs/Step_By_Step_Tutorial.md](https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction/blob/master/docs/deliverable_docs/Step_By_Step_Tutorial.md)

 ## Summary

 Sentiment analysis is a widely research topic in the Natural Language Processing domain.
 It has the applications in consumer reviews mining, public opinion mining and advertisement on online forums.
 Many of the sentiment analysis approaches use handcrafted features but the popularity of unsupervised and semi supervised approached to generate word embeddings have made these embedding techniques an important way to generate features.
-In this tutorial we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** and **SSWE** to predict sentiment polarity.
+In this sample we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** and **SSWE** to predict sentiment polarity.
 This end-to-end process is implemented in [Azure Machine Learning Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml).

 ## Description

-The aim of this tutorial is to highlight how to use Azure Machine Learning Workbench to predict the sentiment of Twitter text data.
+The aim of this sample is to highlight how to use Azure Machine Learning Workbench to predict the sentiment of Twitter text data.
 Here are the key points addressed:

 * How to train a Word2Vec embeddings model
 * How to train a SSWE embeddings model